rohitdiwane/gemini-txt-gen/README.md

 # Text Generation using of Gemini LLM.

-It is just a simple App for like question answering
+It is just a simple App for like question answering using google-gemini model